Calculating Capital Gains When Downsizing Your Home in Retirement

-However, now that the kids are out on their own and you’ve moved into the “retirement” phase of your life, your big house, and all the physical responsibility that comes along with it, is not as appealing as it once was.
+However, now that the kids are out on their own and you have transitioned to the next phase of your life as an “empty nester,” your big house, and all the physical responsibility that comes along with it, is not as appealing as it once was.

-Rick and Lucy purchased the home that they now live in back in 1983 for $280,000.
+Bill and Linda purchased the home that they now live in back in 1985 for $300,000.
 Back then, it seemed like all the money in the world, but it was worth it because it was a great house in a family neighborhood.

-If Rick and Lucy decide to sell their home right now, what are the tax implications?
+If Bill and Linda decide to sell their home right now, what are the tax implications?